Learning of Colors from Color Names: Distribution and Point Estimation: Introduction

-Proper understanding requires considering \emph{the color intended} as a random variable.
+As illustrated, proper understanding of color names requires considering \emph{the color intended} as a random variable.
 In other words, a color name should map to a distribution, not just a single point or region.
 For a given color name, any number of points in the color-space could be intended, with some being more or less likely than others.
 Or equivalently, up to interpretation, it may intend a region but the likelihood of what points are covered is variable and uncertain.
-This distribution is often multimodal and has high and asymmetrical variance, which further renders regression to a single point, as has been done by \textcite{DBLP:journals/corr/KawakamiDRS16}, unsuitable.
-We estimate a probability distribution over the color-space.
-To qualify our estimate of the distribution we discretize the space into a large number of patches, and produce an output much like a histogram.
-This allows us to take advantage of the well-known softmax based methods for estimating a probability mass distribution using a neural network.
+This distribution is often multimodal and has a high and asymmetrical variance, which further renders regression to a single point unsuitable.